42seoul-region/practice-openstack/keystone/KEYSTONECONF.md

 Allowed values: basic, cadf (string value)
 Define the notification format for identity service events.
 A `basic` notification only has information about the resource being operated on.
 A `cadf` notification has the same information, as well as information about the initiator of the event.
 The `cadf` option is entirely backwards compatible with the `basic` option, but is fully CADF-compliant, and is recommended for auditing use cases.

+###  notification_opt_out = identity.authenticate.pending ##### notification_opt_out = identity.authenticate.failed ### notification_opt_out = identity.authenticate.success
 You can reduce the number of notifications keystone emits by explicitly opting out.
 Keystone will not emit notifications that match the patterns expressed in this list.
 Values are expected to be in the form of `identity.<resource_type>.<operation>`.
 By default, all notifications related to authentication are automatically suppressed.
 This field can be set multiple times in order to opt-out of multiple notification topics.
-For example, the following suppresses notifications describing user creation or successful authentication events: notification_opt_out=identity.user.create notification_opt_out=identity.authenticate.success (multi valued) ###  notification_opt_out = identity.authenticate.pending ##### notification_opt_out = identity.authenticate.failed ### notification_opt_out = identity.authenticate.success
+For example, the following suppresses notifications describing user creation or successful authentication events: notification_opt_out=identity.user.create notification_opt_out=identity.authenticate.success (multi valued)

-From oslo.log
+## From oslo.log

 ### debug = false
 If set to true, the logging level will be set to DEBUG instead of the default INFO level. (boolean value) Note: This option can be changed without restarting.